Sanjay71013/Multi-Modal_Vision-Transformer_For_Age-Gender-Ethnicity/README.md

-# Age, Gender, and Ethnicity Detection Using Vision Transformers
+# Revolutionizing Age, Gender, and Ethnicity Recognition with Multi-Modal Vision Transformers

 This repository contains the source code for age, gender, and ethnicity detection using Vision Transformers (ViT).
 The project explores three different attention mechanisms integrated with ViT: CBAM, Coordinate Attention, and Self-Attention.